Creating Your Plan of Study

 Be aware of course prerequisites (we expect that you will follow those listed) and be aware of the sequence of courses.
 For example, Corporate Financial Reporting is a prerequisite for Managerial Finance, and Managerial Finance is the prerequisite for all finance electives.
 Alert an advisor if you have a particular area of interest, so that we may suggest the most efficient path.

 We suggest a balance of quantitative work with less quantitative courses each semester.
-For example, Data & Decisions works well with Marketing Management or Management in Organizations.
+For example, Business Analytics works well with Marketing Management or Management in Organizations.
 Similar courses serve as a complement to Corporate Financial Reporting.

 MBA-PM Course Flow Chart—This chart illustrates the progression of courses in the order which courses should be taken to satisfy prerequisites.